developmentil/direction.less/README.md

 License
 =======

-further.js is freely distributable under the terms of the MIT license.
+direction.less is freely distributable under the terms of the MIT license.

-Copyright (c) 2012 Moshe Simantov
+Copyright (c) 2013 Moshe Simantov

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use,